Skip to main content

 Fragments

-A Fragment is a composable SQL building block — it holds a SQL string together with its bound parameters.
-There are two ways to build fragments: string interpolation (Kotlin and Scala) and the builder pattern (all languages).
+A Fragment is a SQL building block that holds a SQL string together with its bound parameters.
+Build fragments with string interpolation (Kotlin and Scala) or the builder pattern (all languages).

 Kotlin uses sql { } and Scala uses sql"" to build fragments from string templates.
-Database values are embedded as typed, bound parameters — never concatenated into the SQL string.
+Database values become typed, bound parameters.
+They are never concatenated into the SQL string.

 For a thorough explanation of how sql { } works internally and its thread safety guarantees, see Kotlin String Interpolation.